Californication (album): Promotion and release

 To promote Californication, the Red Hot Chili Peppers developed what biographer Jeff Apter called an "Internet presence opening themselves up to a whole new type of listener – the cyber geek."
 From June 4 to June 8, three new Californication songs were streamed every day on the band's website.
 Flea engaged with fans online with a series of Internet posts called "Fleamail", in which he would discuss the recording process, upcoming tour dates, and occasionally stream of consciousness style thoughts about his life.
 The Red Hot Chili Peppers also performed at various high school proms across the United States shortly before the release of the album.
 The idea was to reintroduce the Red Hot Chili Peppers to a younger audience.
 The theme of these performances was "Stop The Hate", which was in response to the Columbine High School massacre.
 The price of admission was a written suggestion on how to prevent bullying and hatred among high school students.

 Californication was released on June 8, 1999, by Warner Bros.
 Records.
 It debuted at number 3 on the Billboard 200 chart, and sold 189,000 copies by June 26, surpassing the initial sales of Blood Sugar Sex Magik and One Hot Minute.
 By July 3, Californication dropped to number 7, and stayed on the Billboard 200 chart for 101 weeks.
-It has since been certified 7× Platinum by the Recording Industry Association of America, for selling over 7 million copies in the United States.
+It has since been certified 8× Platinum by the Recording Industry Association of America (RIAA), for selling over 8 million copies in the United States.
 Californication also saw significant commercial success outside of the United States.
 For example, in England, the album peaked at number 5 on the UK Albums Chart, and stayed on the chart for 169 weeks.
-It was eventually certified 4× Platinum by the British Phonographic Industry for selling 1.2 million copies in England.
+It was eventually certified 5× Platinum by the British Phonographic Industry for selling 1.5 million copies in the United Kingdom.
 Other notable peaks include reaching number 1 on the Australian, Finnish, Italian, New Zealand, Norwegian, and Swedish charts.
 As of 2019, Californication is the best selling Red Hot Chili Peppers album, with sales of over 15 million copies worldwide.